edithnickerson/ionicbasics1/README.md

 Wilken utilizes a web service API to grab weather for the ficticious Hawaii Resort app.
 While we've used the [WeatherUnderground API](https://www.wunderground.com/weather/api/ "Weather Underground API") previously, the Wilken book uses [Open Weather Map Api](http://openweathermap.org/api "Open Weather Map API").

+The process for obtaining an API key at Open Weather Map is similar to the process for Weather Underground.